umbraco/UmbracoDocs/Extending/Custom-File-Systems.md

 `PhysicalFileSystem` implements the `IFileSystem` interface, and it is possible to replace it with a custom class - eg. if you want your media files stored on Azure or something similar.

 If you configure Umbraco to use a custom file system provider for media, you most likely won't need to access the implementation directly.
 Umbraco uses a wrapper class called `MediaFileSystem`.
-Uou can get a reference to this wrapper class with the following code:
+You can get a reference to this wrapper class with the following code:

     MediaFileSystem media = FileSystemProviderManager.Current.GetFileSystemProvider<MediaFileSystem>();